kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0129 Operations  foreign air carriers and foreign operators of u.s.-registered aircraft engaged in common carriage.md

 ### §129.9   Contents of operations specifications.

-\(a\) The contents of operations specifications issued to a foreign air carrier conducting operations within the United States under §129.1(a) shall include:
+\(a\) The contents of operations specifications issued to a foreign air carrier conducting operations within the United States under [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0129 Operations  foreign air carriers and foreign operators of u.s.-registered aircraft engaged in common carriage.md#§129.1   Applicability and definitions.|§129.1]](a) shall include:

 \(1\) The specific location and mailing address of the applicant's principal place of business in the State of the Operator and, if different, the address that will serve as the primary point of contact for correspondence between the FAA and the foreign air carrier;